velascoluis/embedding_predic_autoencoder/README.md

 The notebook contains the examples based on two datases:
  - Small - Using the `Fashion MNIST` dataset
- - Large - Using the `ChictopiaPlus10k` dataset
+ - Large - Using the `ChictopiaPlus10k` dataset, GPU strongly recommeded